UppaJung/personal-website-preview/content/posts/safety-tips-dating-apps-omit/index.md

 You'll need to be especially careful to reign in their promiscuity if you are traveling somewhere you would not want your profile advertised: maybe it's not safe to be out about a certain part of your identity where you're going; maybe you're visiting friends and family who you are not yet out to (and who might use the same app); maybe you're going someplace strictly professionally; or maybe you've kept admirers at your destination at bay by suggesting that you're not open to new relationships.
 To avoid being travel outed (or *trouted*), you will need to [disable discovery in Tinder](https://www.help.tinder.com/hc/en-us/articles/6956972185229-Delete-Your-Tinder-Account), [pause in Hinge](https://hingeapp.zendesk.com/hc/en-us/articles/360012595653-Can-I-temporarily-pause-my-Hinge-account-), [snooze in Bumble](https://bumble.com/en-us/the-buzz/bumble-snooze-mode), or [turn of *show me* in Feeld](https://support.feeld.co/hc/en-gb/articles/9406794134172-How-do-I-hide-my-profile-from-other-Feeld-members-).
 (Sadly, if Grindr has such a feature, it's not easily discoverable via a web search.)

-**2. You should assume everything you share with dating apps, every action you take, and every message you send will eventually become public.**
+**2. Assume anything you share on a dating app might become public.**

 Dating apps store everything you share with them, and most everything they watch you do, in centralized databases and servers—big banks of computers in data centers along with the data of millions of other users.
 Storing so many people's desires and conversations in one repository makes it a ripe target for foreign intelligence services, ransomware gangs, and other extortionists who might exploit it.